hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/12_signs_assembly.md

 When finished, regenerate the PDF version of the Word file, and commit everything to the repo (via a pull request of course).

-Note: It is also possible of course to start you own completely different signs and tags database, but make sure that you specify in the april_tags code which database to load from.
+Note: It is also possible of course to start you own completely different signs and tags database, but make sure that you specify in the `april_tags` code which database to load from.

 TODO: Update the way that the april tags code loads the database

-## Assembly
+## Traffic Signs Assembly

 ### Print the signals